wtwrg/jbehave-examples/README.md

 # Questions

 - Will a failed JBehave cause the build to fail?
 If not, look at the failsafe plugin.
-- Can the story file be put in `src/test/resources`?
 - What extra files are needed for 2+ story files?
 - Can it co-exist with JUnit tests with separate `test` and `integration-test` phases?